Limit theory for point processes in manifolds: Proofs of Theorems -- Proofs of Theorems 3.1--3.3

-{\em Remark}.
-The method of proof given in this section shows that our general results can be extended to a broader class of $\xi$, potentially providing the limit theory for some of the statistics mentioned in the last paragraph of Section 1.
+\begin{rema*} The method of proof given in this section shows that our general results can be extended to a broader class of $\xi$, potentially providing the limit theory for some of the statistics mentioned in the penultimate paragraph of Section \ref{INTRO}.
 This goes as follows.
-Consider the class $\F_c$ of functionals $\xi$ which are continuous in the sense of Definition \ref{hstab} and which stabilize over homogeneous Poisson point processes in the sense that (\ref{0107a}) holds when $\Y$ is a homogeneous Poisson point process and $R_\la(y, \Y) < \infty$ a.s.
+Consider the class $\F_c$ of functionals $\xi$ which are continuous in the sense of Definition \ref {hstab} and which stabilize over homogeneous Poisson point processes in the sense that (\ref{0107a}) holds when $\Y$ is a homogeneous Poisson point process and $R_\la(y, \Y) < \infty$ a.s.
 Then the above proof of Theorem \ref{smainLLN} shows that the conclusion of Theorem \ref{smainLLN} holds when $\Xi(k,r)$ is replaced by $\F_c$.
-Likewise, if $\F_c(\kappa) \subset \F_c$ consists of $\xi \in \F_c$ which are exponentially stabilizing and binomially exponentially stabilizing for $\kappa$, then Theorem \ref{smainCLT} and Theorem \ref{PoCLT} hold when $\Xi(k,r)$ is replaced by $\F_c(\kappa)$.
+Likewise, if $\F_c(\kappa) \subset\F_c$ consists of $\xi\in\F_c$ which are exponentially stabilizing and binomially exponentially stabilizing for $\kappa$, then Theorems~\ref{smainCLT} and~\ref{PoCLT} hold when $\Xi(k,r)$ is replaced by $\F_c(\kappa)$. \end{rema*}